1900 Galveston hurricane: Aftermath

-The city of Galveston was effectively obliterated.
+Galveston was effectively obliterated.
 With the city in ruins and railroads to the mainland destroyed, the survivors had little to live on until relief arrived.
 On September 9, Galveston city officials established the Central Relief Committee for Galveston Storm Sufferers (CRC), chaired by Mayor Walter C. Jones.
 The CRC was composed of subcommittees for specific aspects of relief efforts, including burial of the deceased, correspondence, distribution of food and water, finances, hospitalization and rehabilitation for the injured, and public safety.

 The dead bodies were so numerous that burying all of them was impossible.
 Initially, bodies were collected by "dead gangs" and then given to 50 African American men - who were forcibly recruited at gunpoint - to load them onto a barge.
 About 700 bodies were taken out to sea to be dumped.
 However, after gulf currents washed many of the bodies back onto the beach, a new solution was needed.
 Funeral pyres were set up on the beaches, or wherever dead bodies were found, and burned day and night for several weeks after the storm.
 The authorities passed out free whiskey to sustain the distraught men conscripted for the gruesome work of collecting and burning the dead.
+Contemporary accounts reported that 46 corpses were counted beneath the piling of a single wharf, and that nearly 100 persons had already been shot by authorities for either refusing to assist with relief efforts or being caught in the act of robbing the dead.